drtobbyas/secreta/README.md

 ```

 Initialize Secreta:
-This will generate a .secreta folder with secreta file where configs and secrets and be safely stored and used in your app
+This will generate a .secreta folder with secreta file where configs and secrets can be safely stored and used in your app

 ```bash
 secreta init